Drummer05/Analysis-of-the-PPP-Loans/README.md

 - [North American Industry Classification System (NAICS)](https://www.census.gov/naics/)

 - For a comprehensive understanding of the data fields used in this project, please refer to our [2022 NAICS Title](https://docs.google.com/spreadsheets/d/1Ejue9j_eugdCveuAJLtt5zJkvG5ZTkmlw0nsC3r_hqA/edit#gid=1974515149).
 This dictionary provides detailed descriptions of each field, ensuring clarity and consistency in data interpretation.
 You can also get the dictionary in the dictionary file in this repository

+### Tools

+We used a range of tools:

+Azure Cloud Sotrage:
+Python Anaconda: For Extraction and Transformation Azure Sinapse:
+Azure SQL Database:
+SQL: For data loading
+DBSchema: For data modeling
+Tableu: For data serving
+Github: For project documentaiton

 ### Analysis Questions
 A tableau dashboard will be created with the goal to answer the following questions: